DLXPlugins/simple-comment-editing/src/readme.txt

 * WordPress 5.0 compatible only
 * Enhancement: set the timer past the 90 minute mark
 * Enhancement: new filter to hide the timer
+* New add-on: <a href="https://mediaron.com/simple-comment-editing-options">Simple Comment Editing Options</a>

 = 2.2.1 =
 * Released 2018-10-21